LuoGroup2023/PanTax/README.md

 # short read(pair-end)
 pantax -f $genome_info -s -p -r $fq -db $db --species --strain --fast
 ```
+In fast mode, PanTax uses ANI filtering based on Sylph query results.
+The default threshold is 99 and can be adjusted via `-A/--ani`.
+For high-quality datasets (NGS, PacBio HiFi, ONT R10), it is recommended to keep the default value of 99 to ensure high precision and recall.
+For noisy datasets (PacBio CLR, ONT R9), lowering the threshold to 85–90 may improve the recall of true strains, although precision could slightly decrease.
+Note that only a few genomes are typically filtered out at the default threshold; using a much lower threshold (85) may retain a large number of genomes, which can compromise the speed advantage of fast mode.

 * **Profiling with other solvers**
 ```